windofshadow/THAT/README.md

 # THAT
-Code for AAAI paper "Two-Stream Convolution Augmented Transformer for Human Activity Recognition"
+Code for AAAI'21 paper "Two-Stream Convolution Augmented Transformer for Human Activity Recognition"